OTC Drugs Have Side Effects, too -- Don't Overdose

 Acetaminophen (Tylenol) is another OTC painkiller causing side effects

-Another popular OTC painkiller is acetaminophen with several preparations sold under the brand name Tylenol.
+Another popular counter-sold painkiller is acetaminophen with several preparations sold under the brand name Tylenol.
 Acetaminophen is not an NSAID.
 It’s a widely-used analgesic and antipyretic medication derived from coal tar.

-Acetaminophen relieves pain and reduces fever.
+Acetaminophen relieves mild pain and reduces fever.
 It is not completely understood the way acetaminophen relieves pain.
 It is known that unlike aspirin and NSAIDs (which work in the skin, muscles and joints), acetaminophen blocks painful sensation in the brain and the spinal cord.
-It actually has no affect on the symptoms of stiffness and inflammation found in arthritis.
+However, it has no therapeutic affect on the symptoms of stiffness and inflammation or moderate-to-extreme pain found in arthritis.

 The side effects, when used appropriately, are rare.
 The most serious side effect is liver damage due to large doses, chronic use or concomitant use with alcohol or other drugs that also damage the liver.
 Chronic alcohol use may also increase the risk of stomach bleeding.